Groups and Activities for Older People in Brighton & Hove

 Table Tennis – Social Ping!

-There are a number of Social Ping! table tennis sessions organised in sheltered housing schemes across Brighton for those aged 65 and above.
-Table tennis is great for keeping active and these sessions really focus on the sociable aspect.
-For more information on Social Ping! call the Active for Team on 01273 292729.
+There are a number of Social Ping! table tennis sessions organised throughout Brighton and Hove for those over 50.
+Table tennis is great for keeping active and these sessions really focus on the social aspect.
+For more information on Social Ping! call Brian Lynsdale on 07548155290 or visit https://hangletoncommunitycentre.org.uk/activities/groups/#666

 Football where running and jogging is penalised!
 Well, that sounds more like it.
 Designed to allow the twinkle-toed among us to still shine but without the exertion on the joints, walking football is the ideal form of the beautiful game for those over fifty.
-Matches are played at Moulsecoomb Leisure Centre in Brighton.
-For more information contact Louise Gillam on 01273 622266 or by email email@example.com.
+Find out more on their site https://brightonwfc.com/home

 Social Activities for Older People in Brighton & Hove